rvzm/bvzm/README.md

 restart    | restart the bot
 die        | kill the bot :(
-nsauth     | have the bot authenticate itself to NickServ - change the settings->gen->npass value to what you wish the bot to use registe    | have the bot register itself with NickServ - change settings->gen->npass and settings->gen->email to the desired values rehash     | rehash the bot
+nsauth     | have the bot authenticate itself to NickServ - change the settings->gen->npass value to what you wish the bot to use register   | have the bot register itself with NickServ - change settings->gen->npass and settings->gen->email to the desired values rehash     | rehash the bot

 ## DCC Commands